dalesgit/obsidian/notes/fathers.emma.emma-story.md

 ## Fathering
 When Lydia had come home from the hospital, Bridget seemed to have difficulty knowing what a mother was to do.
 I felt like Mo had taught me something of that and I tried to step in.
 Perhaps Bridget resented me for that.
 I was something of a "La Leche League" coach for her.
 Encouraging her in ways that I had learned from earlier experiences.
 I "mothered" Lydia in significant ways.
 I was the one who could quiet her at night.
 I took pride – that's an observation to be wary of – being able to sooth her at night, put her to sleep in my arms, comfort her when nothing else or no one else could accomplish it.

 Emma was a different story.
+Her mother was a little more confident in her ability to nurse.
+I now needed to pay even more attention on Lydia as Bridget was focused on her new-born.

 My understanding of "Fathering"